Tent Rental in Phoenix

 Book 6-10 months ahead for January through March.
 The winter wedding season fills up early, especially in Scottsdale.

 Avoid June through September unless your event absolutely requires it.
-The cost of cooling alone can double your tent budget.
+Cooling a tent in that heat is a major undertaking.

 Ask about ballast vs staking.
 Not all Phoenix ground allows traditional staking, and the anchoring method affects both cost and safety.